Persian Cat Bath - Grooming steps to help teach you how to Groom Persian Cats!

 A clean cat is a happy cat!

-Ok- how about grooming a persian kitten- I actually use the above bath to bath my kittens from 3 weeks of age- just make certain to not get water in the ears! and dry 100% to keep from catching a cold.
+Ok, how about grooming a Persian kitten?
+I actually use the above bath to bathe my kittens from 3 weeks of age.
+Just make certain to not get water in the ears and dry 100% to keep the cat from catching a cold!

 Learn a visual step by step bath with our Baths DVD.